-\begin{remark} Clearly a $k$th co-order meta-singular $(p{+}1)$-dimensional module~$M$ may contain $p$-dimensional involutive modules whose singularity co-orders are less than the singularity co-order of the entire module~$M$.
-Consider a family~$\mathfrak M=\{Q^\Phi=\langle Q_s-(\Phi_s/\Phi_u)Q^0,\, s=1,\dots,p\rangle\}$ of $p$-dimensional involutive submodules of~$M$ which are parameterized by an arbitrary function $\Phi=\Phi(x,u)$ and assume that $\mathfrak M$ is singular for a differential function~$L$, and $\sco_L\mathfrak M=k$.
-Here the vector fields~$Q_s$ and~$Q^0$ are assumed to be reduced to the form presented in the beginning of the proof of Theorem~\ref{TheoremOnDiffFunctionsWithMetaSingularModule}.
+\begin{remark} Clearly a meta-singular (resp.\ meta-regular) $(p{+}1)$-dimensional module~$M$ for a differential function~$L$ may contain $p$-dimensional involutive modules whose singularity co-orders are less than the singularity co-order~$\sco_LM=:k$ of the entire module~$M$.
+Consider a family~$\mathfrak M=\{Q^\Phi=\langle Q_s-(\Phi_s/\Phi_u)Q^0,\, s=1,\dots,p\rangle\}$ of $p$-dimensional involutive submodules of~$M$ which are parameterized by an arbitrary function $\Phi=\Phi(x,u)$ and assume that $\sco_L\mathfrak M=k$.
+Here the basis vector fields~$Q_s$ and~$Q^0$ of~$M$ are assumed to be reduced to the form presented in the beginning of the proof of Theorem~\ref{TheoremOnDiffFunctionsWithMetaSingularModule}.
 Then the values of~$\Phi$ for which $\sco_LQ^\Phi<k$ are solutions of the system

-where $\check L$ and $\tilde\Omega_{r,k,p}$ are defined in Theorem~\ref{TheoremOnDiffFunctionsWithMetaSingularModule} and its proof, respectively.
-In other words, the regular values of~$\Phi$ associated with the submodules of the maximal singularity co-order~$k$ in~$\mathfrak M$ satisfy, for some $\alpha$ with $|\hat\alpha|=k$, the inequality
+where $\bar L$ and $\tilde\Omega_{r,k,p}$ are defined in Theorem~\ref{TheoremOnDiffFunctionsWithMetaSingularModule} and its proof, respectively.
+In other words, the regular values of~$\Phi$ associated with the submodules of the maximal singularity co-order~$k$ in~$\mathfrak M$ satisfy, for some $\hat\alpha$ with $|\hat\alpha|=k$, the inequality

 \end{remark}